OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 - Lemmatization: reduce words to base/root form
 - Corpus generation

-# Vectorization using TD-IDF:
+# Vectorization using TD-IDF vs spaCy:
-Transform the processed tokens into numerical feature vectors.
-I chose TD-IDF due to it's compatbility with text classification helping identify patterns in text; and the goal to find patterns associated to different emotional states.
+TD-IDF Transform the processed tokens into numerical feature vectors.
-- quantifies the importance of a term in a document with respect to frequency in a document and rarity across entire corpus
 - high frquency words that carry little semantic value are more likely assigned low weights where as informative terms that are class specific carry higher weights
 - helps model learn from meaningful signal words "upset" or "anxious" instead of frequent words in text such as "them", "apple", etc; drawing clearer decision boundaries between categories
+- Con: does not focus on semantic; only frequency

+Emotions are often: implied, indirect, expressed differently by different people; “I feel empty" is similar in meaning to “Nothing matters” and “I’m exhausted inside” spaCy groups these together semantically, even with different wording.
+- Represents meaning as numbers so text can be compared and analyzed
+- Understands context; less about key words and more about meanig
+- Long posts often repeat ideas. spaCy’s Doc.vector averages meaning across the entire post, so repetition doesn’t overpower the result.

 # Model : Logistic Regression
 I chose Logistic Regression due to it's compatibility for classification problems; returing probabilities vs labels and pairing well with TD-IDF.